ghostsecurity/reaper/docs/how-to-hack-ghostbank.md

 # 👻 💵 Congratulations, you're flush with Ghostbucks!

 We'd love to hear about your experience and results!
-Join our community on GitHub or connect with us on social media.
-Share your insights and learn from fellow testers.
+Join our community on GitHub and connect with us on social media ([LinkedIn](https://www.linkedin.com/company/ghostsecurity/) | [Twitter/X](https://x.com/ghostsecurityhq) | [YouTube](https://www.youtube.com/@ghostsecurity-yt)).
+[Create an Issue on GitHub](https://github.com/ghostsecurity/reaper/issues/new/choose) to ask us questions or give your feedback about Reaper ❤️.